 In the sweet corn association panel, the most favorable crtRB1 and lcyE alleles for the MLMM-selected SNPs, which presumably have decreased enzymatic activities to promote accumulation of β-carotene (Harjes et al. 2008; Yan et al. 2010), were at low frequencies among the three endosperm mutation type groups, especially sh2 and su1sh2.
 An analysis of the four observed crtRB1 haplotypes showed that only 13 su1 and two sh2 lines had the most favorable haplotype (TT) that confers more than twice as much accumulated β-carotene compared to the least favorable haplotype (GC) (Supplemental Table S7) at a frequency ranging from 70.6-79.1% across the three endosperm mutation type groups.
 Through a haplotype analysis, we also showed that crtRB1 had no effect on total carotenoids in concordance with previous association mapping studies involving diverse maize (non-sweet corn) inbred lines (Yan et al. 2010; Azmach et al. 2018).
-Similarly, the favorable allele (T) of the peak SNP marker located within the lycE gene that was associated with higher β-branch carotenoids was found at an overall frequency of ~11% in the association panel (Supplemental Table S7), but only one line each from the sh2 and su1sh2 groups were homozygous for the T allele.
+Similarly, the favorable allele (T) of the peak SNP marker located within the lycE gene that was associated with higher β-branch carotenoids was found at an overall frequency of ~11% in the association panel (Supplemental Table S7), but only one line each from the sh2 and su1sh2 groups was homozygous for the T allele.
 When considering the entire association panel, we observed only two su1 lines homozygous with both the favorable TT haplotype and T allele of crtRB1 and lycE, respectively.
 This is in stark contrast to our findings from an earlier study in the same sweet corn association panel that revealed the most favorable hggt1 and vte1 alleles for increased levels of tocotrienols in fresh kernels were almost entirely fixed for sh2 and su1sh2 lines (Baseggio et al., 2019).
-Taken together, stacking the favorable but low frequency crtRB1 haplotype and lycE allele into a single genetic background for each endosperm mutation type group are pressingly needed for further improvements in the accumulation of carotenoid compounds from the β-branch such as β-carotene and zeaxanthin in fresh kernels.
+Taken together, stacking the favorable but low frequency crtRB1 haplotype and lycE allele into a single genetic background for each endosperm mutation type group is pressingly needed for further improvements in the accumulation of carotenoid compounds from the β-branch such as β-carotene and zeaxanthin in fresh kernels.
 A similar strategy to combine favorable alleles of o2 (starchy endosperm mutant), crtRB1, lycE in a single genetic background has been shown to be successful for increased provitamin A concentration in combination with elevated levels of lysine and tryptophan in yellow grain maize hybrids (Zunjare et al. 2018).